Apples

 When you eat a whole apple, the cell walls, pectin gel, and fibre physically slow sugar absorption.
 Fontana's book emphasises this point -- juicing destroys the food matrix and releases free sugars for rapid absorption, spiking blood glucose in a way whole fruit simply does not.
 This is not a trivial difference.
 The glycaemic response to whole apple versus apple juice diverges dramatically, and chronically elevated post-meal glucose is a core driver of metabolic aging.

 Beyond glycaemic control, apples deliver a meaningful polyphenol profile.
-Quercetin, concentrated in the skin, is a flavonoid with demonstrated anti-inflammatory and senolytic properties -- it selectively clears damaged senescent cells in animal models (Xu et al., 2018).
-Chlorogenic acid and catechins round out the package, collectively reducing LDL oxidation and improving endothelial function.
-A study in hypercholesterolemic adults (Bondonno et al., 2012) found flavonoid-rich apple consumption measurably improved vascular health.
+Quercetin, concentrated in the skin, is a flavonoid with demonstrated anti-inflammatory properties.
+Chlorogenic acid and catechins reduce LDL oxidation and improve endothelial function.
+A study in hypercholesterolaemic adults (Bondonno et al., 2012, Free Radic Biol Med) found that flavonoid-rich apples augmented nitric oxide status and improved endothelial function -- a direct cardiovascular benefit.

 Pectin, the soluble fibre that gives apple sauce its gel, feeds gut bacteria that produce butyrate and propionate -- short-chain fatty acids that nourish the colon lining and tamp down systemic inflammation.
-A meta-analysis (Dreher, 2020) linked regular apple consumption to up to 40% reduced risk of cardiovascular mortality.
-The broad fruit meta-analysis by Aune et al. (2017) in the BMJ confirmed dose-dependent benefits: each additional daily serving of fruit reduced all-cause mortality risk by roughly 6%.
+The broad fruit meta-analysis by Aune et al. (2017, Int J Epidemiol) confirmed dose-dependent benefits: each additional daily serving of fruit reduced all-cause mortality risk by roughly 6%.

 The catch?
 You need to eat the whole fruit.
 Skin on.
 Not juiced, not stripped into a supplement.
 The food matrix is the mechanism.